Patient education: Weaning from breastfeeding (Beyond the Basics)

 - Tufts Medical Center

-Breastfeeding without any supplementation (infant formula, juice, water, solid foods) is recommended for the first six months after birth.
+Breastfeeding without any supplementation (infant formula, water, solid foods) is recommended for the first six months after birth.
 Partial breastfeeding is recommended until the infant is at least 12 months old, and thereafter for as long as a woman and her child choose to continue .

 More information about breastfeeding is available separately.
 (See "Patient education: Breastfeeding guide (Beyond the Basics)" and "Patient education: Common breastfeeding problems (Beyond the Basics)" and "Patient education: Pumping breast milk (Beyond the Basics)" and "Patient education: Maternal health and nutrition during breastfeeding (Beyond the Basics)".)